lucianomp9/Sports-Events-System/README.md

-# Sports Events Api Rest CRUD
+# Sports Events CRUD System

-REST API for the creation of sports events, using CRUD operations on matches, teams, stadiums, divisions, and cities.
-This API was programmed using Java and Spring Boot.
-Hibernate was used for object-relational mapping, and the database used was MySQL.
-Design patterns such as MVC, DTO, Repositories, Dependency Injection were used.
-Exception handling was also implemented.
+A CRUD system for managing sports events, implementing operations on matches, teams, stadiums, divisions, and cities.
+This system includes both backend REST API and a frontend application built with **Angular**.
+The backend API is developed using **Java** and **Spring Boot**, with Hibernate for object-relational mapping.
+MySQL is used as the database.
+Design patterns such as MVC, DTO, Repositories, and Dependency Injection are implemented, along with exception handling.

 ---
 ## Index